-Special topics to prepare for graduate study or employment; includes preparation for senior exams, graduate school opportunities, career opportunities, and the role of an alumnus.
+Special topics to prepare for graduate study or employment; includes preparation for senior exams, graduate school opportunities, career opportunities, and the role of an alumnus/a.
 Prerequisite: Senior standing.
-NOTE: NOT a General Honors Course.

 MATH 502 - Topics in Mathematics Education: Technology

 The use of technology in teaching high school mathematics.
 Emphasis on curricular issues, assessment, and methods of instruction.
 NOTE: General Honors Course.